Retention Guidelines for Protected Data

 - Dates (except year) related to an individual

 - Device IDs and serial numbers

 - Any other unique identifying number, characteristic, or code

 - Payment guarantor's information

-Retention: While it is recommended that all medical records be kept forever, HIPAA does not impose a retention requirement.
-In circumstances where permanent retention is impractical, it is recommended that all medical records be retained for a minimum of 10 years after the last date of treatment, or 10 years after the patient reaches age of majority, whichever occurs later.
-When records are destroyed, it should be done in a manner that maintains confidentiality.
+Retention: While it is recommended that all medical records be kept forever, HIPAA does not impose retention requirements.
+Archival guidelines recommend that all medical records should be kept forever.
+If permanent retention is impractical, medical records should be retained for a minimum of 10 years after the last date of treatment or 10 years after the patient reaches age of majority, whichever occurs later.

 Family Educational Rights and Privacy Act (FERPA)

-In order to protect the privacy of student educational records and to allow students and parents greater access to education records, The Family Education Rights and Privacy Act was enacted in 1974.
-FERPA accomplishes this by requiring that schools keep education records confidential by preventing disclosure to third parties, and by requiring that schools have a policy in place for allowing access to parents and to students over the age of 18.
-For clarification purposes, educational records are defined as “those records, files, documents, or other materials which contain information directly related to a student, and are maintained by an educational agency or institution or by a person acting for such agency or institution”.
-In addition to educational records, FERPA forbids disclosure of “personally identifiable information”, such as student’s or parent’s name, address, social security number, or any other information that may reveal a student’s identity.
+The Family Education Rights and Privacy Act was enacted in 1974 in order to protect the privacy of student educational records and to allow students and parents greater access to education records.
+FERPA requires schools to keep education records confidential.
+Schools must prevent disclosure to third parties and must have a policy in place that provides access to records for students' parents and to students over the age of 18.
+Educational records are defined as “those records, files, documents, or other materials which contain information directly related to a student, and are maintained by an educational agency or institution or by a person acting for such agency or institution”.
+FERPA also forbids the disclosure of “personally identifiable information” such as student's or parent's name, address, social security number, or any other information that may reveal a student'’'s identity.

 - Bursar information